E-Aghegho/Analysing-an-energy-dataset/README.md

   * WEEKNUM(A345, 2) calculates the week number of the year for the date in A345, with weeks starting on Monday (2).

 - [@Date]
-  * If the condition is false, it returns the original value.
+  * If the condition is false, it returns the original value!